on Froissart; P. Contamine, War in the Middle Ages; William P. Caferro, “’The Fox and the Lion’: the White Company and the

 walled cities and castles by escalade (ladders).
 On the recommendation of

-crossed line between military service and banditry.
-He took advantage of
+between military service and banditry.
+He took advantage of confusion in 1354

 as security for arrears in wages.
 When serving King John II at the siege of Breteuil, he went off on his own to seize a castle in Normandy,